TheMatjaz/matjaz.it/content/post/2014-11-14-revert-google-calendar-android-app-to-previous-version.md

 aliases      = []
 categories   = ["Software"]
 date         = "2014-11-14T14:21:28+00:00"
-description  = "The Google Calendar App has bad design: here is how you switch to the old version" draft        = false highlight    = false slug         = "revert-google-calendar-android-app-to-previous-version"
+description  = "The Android Google Calendar App has just been updated but it has bad design: here is how you switch to the old version" draft        = false highlight    = false slug         = "revert-google-calendar-android-app-to-previous-version"